colindaven/guppy_on_slurm/README.md

 Warning: only tested on Ubuntu 16.04 and 20.04 to date.
 Guppy works fine on Ubuntu 20.04, use a singularity container.

 Requirements
- * either a working guppy_basecaller (the command `guppy_basecaller` should provide output)
+ * either a working guppy CPU guppy_basecaller (the command `guppy_basecaller` should provide output)
- * or a singularity container with guppy_basecaller installed in it.
+ * or a singularity guppy CPU container with guppy_basecaller installed in it.

 Howto: